-How might we help the users to look for sketching places so they will be more motivated and inspired to sketch outdoors?
+How might we help users to look for sketching destinations so they will be more motivated and inspired to sketch outdoor?

 User research and discovery